 How to Microchip Your Pet

 In most cases, microchipping offers a completely harmless solution to keeping track of your pet.
-Here's how to get it done.
+Here's what you need to know about the process, and how to get it done.

 Your veterinarian will use a simple injection to implant the microchip.
 It takes just seconds to implant the chip — the same amount of time it takes to give any other injection.